rtCamp/docs.rtcamp.com/rtmedia/developer/hooks/rtmedia-hooks/rtmedia_allowed_types/index.markdown

 ### Example 1

-Adds a media type document.
+Below Example will add a media type document.
+You need to use the following piece of code in your theme's functions.php file:

     function custom_rtmedia_allowed_types($allowed_types) {